mystic-lab/axelar-transfer/README.md

 This repo holds the Agoric smart contract for interacting with the Axelar cross-chain protocol through Agoric for cross-chain asset transfers.

-Install the [prerequisite smart contract](https://github.com/pitalco/interaccounts).
-Then follow the following instructions.

 ## Getting Started
 You will need to have Golang, NodeJS and Rust installed to get started.